 The medical device industry is highly competitive.
 Our success depends, in part, upon our ability to maintain a competitive position in the development of technologies and solutions for the at-home treatment of lymphedema, chronic venous insufficiency and chronic respiratory conditions or for market adjacencies.
 Any product we develop will have to compete for market acceptance and market share.
 We face significant competition, and we expect the intensity of competition will increase over time.
-Our primary competitors are Bio Compression Systems, Inc., Lympha Press USA, Hill-Rom, Philips Medical and Electromed.
-Other competitors include Airos Medical, Inc. and NormaTec Industries.
-Many of the companies developing or marketing competing products enjoy several competitive advantages, including:
+Our primary competitors are Bio Compression Systems, Inc., Lympha Press USA, Baxter (formerly Hill-Rom), Philips Medical and Electromed.
+Other competitors include Medi, Airos Medical, Inc., NormaTec Industries and Koya Medical.
+Some of the companies developing or marketing competing products enjoy several competitive advantages, including:

-- · significantly greater name recognition; - established relations with healthcare professionals, customers and third-party payers; - established distribution networks; - additional lines of products, and the ability to offer rebates or bundle products to offer higher discounts or other incentives to gain a competitive advantage; - greater history in conducting research and development, manufacturing, marketing and obtaining regulatory approval for homecare devices; and - greater financial and human resources for product development, sales and marketing, patent litigation and customer financing.
+- significantly greater name recognition; - established relations with healthcare professionals, customers and third-party payers; - established distribution networks; - additional lines of products, and the ability to offer rebates or bundle products to offer higher discounts or other incentives to gain a competitive advantage; - greater history in conducting research and development, manufacturing, marketing and obtaining regulatory approval for homecare devices; and - greater financial and human resources for product development, sales and marketing, patent litigation and customer financing.

 Our competitors may develop and patent processes or products earlier than us, obtain regulatory clearance or approvals for competing devices more rapidly than us or develop more effective or less expensive products or technologies that render our technology or products obsolete or less competitive.
+Current or future competitors could develop alternative technologies, including pharmaceuticals or surgeries, that treat the conditions that our products treat, which could impact our sales in the future.
 We also face fierce competition in recruiting and retaining qualified sales, scientific, reimbursement and management personnel, particularly those with direct-to-patient and -provider experience.
 If our competitors are more successful than us in these matters, our business may be harmed.